Measurement: International System of Units

 The International System of Units (abbreviated as SI from the French language name Système International d'Unités) is the modern revision of the metric system.
 It is the world's most widely used system of units, both in everyday commerce and in science.
 The SI was developed in 1960 from the metre–kilogram–second (MKS) system, rather than the centimetre–gram–second (CGS) system, which, in turn, had many variants.
 The SI units for the seven base physical quantities are:

 In the SI, base units are the simple measurements for time, length, mass, temperature, amount of substance, electric current and light intensity.
-Derived units are constructed from the base units, for example, the watt, i.e. the unit for power, is defined from the base units as m2·kg·s−3.
-Other physical properties may be measured in compound units, such as material density, measured in kg/m3.
+Derived units are constructed from the base units: for example, the watt, i.e. the unit for power, is defined from the base units as m2·kg·s−3.
+Other physical properties may be measured in compound units, such as material density, measured in kg·m−3.